hendrtd/engr-1110/docs/term/202420-2024-spring/announcements/welcome.md

 in lecture and for 150 minutes each week in lab.
 Lecture meets from 8:00 AM - 8:50 AM MWF in Shelby 1103, and labs meet from 9:00 AM - 9:50 AM MWF in the Shelby computer lab assigned to your particular course section.
-There are 2 sections of the course, and they meet together for lecture but separately for lab.
-Be sure to check Tiger Scheduler to confirm the course section for which you are registered, since Canvas can make it appear (incorrectly) that everyone is in the same section of the course.
+There are 2 sections of the course, and they meet together for lecture and (this semester) also together for lab.
+There will be a separate Canvas announcement about lab meetings.

 Remember: You'll have work to do in Canvas beginning January 10, but we won't meet together as a class until the labs on Wednesday, January 17.